temporalio/documentation/docs/application-development/testing.md

   return a + b + Context.current().info.attempt;
 }

-// Creating a new MockActivityEnvironment with the attempt set to 2.
-Then it is running the activityFoo
+// Create a MockActivityEnvironment with attempt set to 2.
+Run the activityFoo
-// function with the parameters 5 and 35.
-Then it is asserting that the result is 42. const env = new MockActivityEnvironment({attempt: 2});
+// function with parameters 5 and 35.
+Assert that the result is 42.
+const env = new MockActivityEnvironment({attempt: 2});
 const result = await env.run(activityFoo, 5, 35);
 assert.equal(result, 42);